efogtech/endgame-trackball/ASSEMBLY.md

 Now, keeping that in mind, do the job.
 Silkscreen will guide you in terms of how to install switches.
 Here goes the vibration motor too — red is plus, blue is minus, and you have silkscreen hints over there.
-Let's clean up and move forward.
+Let's clean up and move on.
 You can turn your soldering iron off now.

 ### Gluing
 Take glue.
 You will need it for two things: magnets and lenses.
 Let's deal with the lenses first.
-Take kapton tape off and put the lenses to their places.
+Take kapton tape off and put the lenses in their places.
-You can determine the correct orientation with a neat trick USB teaches us about — just try both.
+You can determine the correct orientation with a neat trick USB teaches us — just try both.
 Make sure it sits flush and pour just a little bit of glue on both sides.

 ![sens-glue](./images/assembly/sens-glue.jpg)

 Now, please be careful, either do that in midair, or get something to put under the sensor — you see, there are plastic rods sticking out of the IC at the bottom, and if you place the board onto a flat surface, your lens will push itself off.
-After applying glue, let the sensor boards rest 10-15 minutes.
-But put something beneath anyway.
+After applying glue, let the sensor boards rest for 10-15 minutes.
+But put something beneath them anyway.

 ### Magnets
 Take all your magnets and make a single rod (tower) out of them.
-Now, take your marker and mark one of the tower sides.
+Now, take your marker and mark one side of the tower.
 Always (literally) keep this side on top, it will allow you to keep the polarity right.

 Apply glue to all the buttons.